 By: Natasha Archary

 Toxic thoughts and a negative mindset can weigh us down more than we know.
-It’s easy to lose focus and give in to the negativity and believe the inner voice that spreads its pessimistic venom like a cancer, eating away at your hopes and dreams.
+It’s easy to lose focus and give in to the negativity and believe the inner voice, eating away at your hopes and dreams.

 “For new behaviour to crystallise into a habit, one has to perform a new activity for twenty-one days in a row.”